Walks From The Door or Very Nearby

-Todd Crag – A lovely walk past the church, over the River Rothay and up to the summit of the hill you can see across the valley, directly opposite the house on the other side of Ambleside.
-Truly stunning 360 degree views of the Langdale fells, The Fairfield Horseshoe, the Coniston fells, Ambleside and down the lake to Windermere.
+Todd Crag – A lovely walk past the church, over the River Rothay and up to the summit of the hill you can see across the valley, directly opposite the barn on the other side of Ambleside.
+Truly stunning 360 degree views of the Langdale Pikes, Fairfield Horseshoe, the Coniston fells, Ambleside and down the lake to Windermere and Bowness.

 We are experienced fell walkers and have been walking the higher summits in all four seasons for many years.
-There are lots of other possibilities and we have a large collection of maps and walking guide books for you to consult.
-We love to suggest routes and help you decide where to walk, so please do let us know what you have in mind at any time.
-Equally, we love introducing newcomers to The Lake District National Park, which in our opinion is one of the very best places to be in the whole of the UK!
+There are lots of other possibilities and we have a large collection of maps, laminated walking routes and walking guide books for you to consult.
+We love to suggest destinations and help you decide where to walk, so please do let us know what you have in mind at any time.
+Equally, we love introducing newcomers to The Lake District National Park with suggested driving tours and less strenuous circular walks.
+In our opinion, The Lake District National Park is one of the very best places to be in the whole of the UK!

 Mountain Biking From The Door